Sarayuth Chaikamdee

-Sarayuth Chaikamdee (ศรายุทธ ชัยคำดี; born September 24, 1981), simply known as Joe (โจ้), is a Thai retired professional footballer who previously played for Pisico Bình Định in the V-League.
+Sarayuth Chaikamdee (ศรายุทธ ชัยคำดี; born 24 September 1981), simply known as Joe (โจ้), is a Thai retired professional footballer.
 He is a striker and is known in Thailand as "Joe five yards" because he mainly score goals within the 5 yards box.
-Over the years, his nickname has now changed to "Joe every-yard" due to his improvement in longer range shooting ability.

 Club career

 He was voted the 2010 Thai League Cup player of the tournament despite missing out on the final due to suspension.
 His side, Thai Port F.C. defeated Buriram PEA F.C.
 2–1 in the final.

 International career

 He scored the winning goal for Thailand, to send them through to the 3rd round of the Asian Qualifying zone, in their victory of Yemen (2–1 aggregate) for the World Cup Qualifying in South Africa 2010.